-- There had been seven clinical audits completed in the last two years, three of these were completed audits where the improvements made were implemented and monitored. - The practice participated in local audits, national benchmarking, accreditation and peer review. - Findings were used by the practice to improve services.
-For example, recent action taken as a result included an increased uptake of whooping cough vaccinations among pregnant patients at the practice.
+- There had been three clinical audits undertaken in the last two years, one of which had been completed as a second cycle audit in order to monitor the changes made as a result of the audit. - The practice participated in local audits, national benchmarking, accreditation, and peer review. - Findings were used by the practice to improve services.
+For example, recent action taken as a result included increasing the number of patients who were receiving the recommended course of treatment for an irregular heart beat from 55% in March 2015 to 75% in June 2016.